biicode/docs/reference/configuration_files/settings.rst

 Settings
 --------

-The ``settings.bii`` file defines the tools that you want to use and their corresponding settings.
-This file is created when you create a new hive inside the ``bii`` folder, as you can see in the examples in the :ref:`layouts section <layouts>`.
-Its contents are copied from the ``default_settings.bii`` template file located in the ``bii`` folder of your workspace.
-While this template contains common settings for all supported languages, the ``settings.bii`` file for your hive is particularized for the actual language of your project.
-It is important to keep the file format for correct interpretation.
+The ``settings.bii`` file defines your preferred tools and specific configurations for one given hive.
+This file is created when you create a new hive, inside the ``bii`` folder, as you can see in the examples in the :ref:`layouts section <layouts>`.
+Its contents are copied from your ``environment.bii`` file located in your workspace's ``bii`` folder.

+The workspace ``environment.bii`` acts as a template, containing common settings for all supported languages.
+On the other hand, a hive's ``settings.bii`` file only stores those adequate settings for any given project (language, compiler and other tools and configurations for that particular scenario).
+It is important to keep the file yaml format for correct interpretation.
 Format is as follows:

 Common settings:
 ^^^^^^^^^^^^^^^^